Schools cannot teach character while we perpetuate injustice.

 And that led me to ponder on the character of schools.
 You see, I’m in the business of showing schools how to teach kids to read.
 Kids who’ve been let down by ‘the system’ and have arrived at secondary school with very poor literacy, and often poor numeracy.
 I think that our character is often demonstrated by how we treat those who, seemingly, have nothing to offer.
 Do we continue to marginalise them or do we do something to resolve or improve their situation?

-The character of schools is revealed in the way we view these more vulnerable students, reading years behind their chronological age and predicted Fs or Es at best: Well, they’re not very bright – after all they’ve had years of teaching so a lack of intelligence must be the problem.
+The character of schools is revealed in the way we view these more vulnerable students, reading years behind their chronological age and predicted grades of 1, 2 or at best 3.
+Well, they’re not very bright – after all they’ve had years of teaching so a lack of intelligence must be the problem.
 You can’t make a silk purse out of a sow’s ear, can you?
 They’re ‘dyslexic’ so we’ll make sure that we put adaptations in place to compensate.
 It’s their behaviour, isn’t it?
 If they would just stop being disruptive and pay attention in class, they wouldn’t be in this situation.
 And so on.

 But schools are not just institutions – they’re made up of people.
 People like you and me.
 When we take responsibility, institutions change.
 Are we going to wring our hands in sympathy, or are we going to take responsibility and be agents for change in our schools?
 If what we are doing is not working, do we accept failure as inevitable or do we look at other approaches?
 Do we really look at what is effective practice, or do we take refuge in time-honoured conventions that result in traditional levels of failure?